Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Reverse Engineering.md

 # ---- snip ----
 ```

-Next, it create fills in the RGB values along with the sprite character in the ``
+Next, it create fills in the RGB values along with the sprite character in `pixel_t`.

 ```c title="/challenge/cimg :: handle_4() :: Pseudocode" showLineNumbers
 # ---- snip ----